Azure/azure-sdk-for-c/sdk/docs/iot/mqtt_state_machine.md

 - Operations failing due to authentication errors should not be retried.
 - Operations failing due to communication-related errors other than ones security-related (e.g. TLS Alert) may be retried.

-Both IoT Hub and Provisioning services will use `MQTT CONNACK` as described in Section 3.2.2.3 of the [MQTT v3 specification](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Table_3.1_-).
+Both IoT Hub and Provisioning services will use `MQTT CONNACK` as described in Section 3.2.2.3 of the [MQTT v3.1.1 specification](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Table_3.1_-).

+_Note_: The polling Provisioning Service  _query_ polling operation may result in retriable errors.
+In some cases, the service response will not include an `operation_id`.
+In this case, the device may either reuse a cached `operation_id` or restart the flow from the _register_ step.

 ##### IoT Service Errors